The Violinist – Chapter 1

 “You see this, boy?”
 Burns asked, swiftly raising both hands and waving his fingers about.
 “The Witch does not have these like you and I. You’d think it a curse if you ever looked upon the long black knives she has in their place!
 She’ll jab right through your frail little rib cage and tear out your beating heart!”

-Burns jabbed his fingers into the meat of James’ chest, causing his necklace, a stainless steel chain with a small cross, to wiggle out from his collar.
+Burns jabbed his fingers into the center of James’ chest, causing his necklace, a stainless steel chain with a small cross, to wriggle out from under his collar.
 Burns and the other men snickered.

 Of course, he hadn’t expected to be seen at all.
-There was just no resisting the stories of the Lioness—an evil being with a history of tearing entire crews to shreds—when such tales slithered past a sailor’s ears.
+There was just no resisting the stories of the Lioness—an evil being with a history of tearing entire ship crews to shreds— when such tales slithered past a sailor’s ears.

 Burns flicked the metal crucifix.
 “This—trinket—will not save you out here, boy,”

 “With God, there is nothing to fear,” James said, almost in a whimper.

 “Oh, you are so wrong.”
 Burns’ voice shifted from sneering to sinister as he spoke.
 The other men in the cramped room remained silent.
 James felt all the blood drain from his face.